andreshere00/Splitter/docs/index.md

 make run
 ```

-This command executes `python src/application/cli.py` with the configuration provided in `config.yaml`.
-See the structure of this configuration file in the [next section](#config).
+This command executes `python src/application/cli.py` with the configuration provided in [config.yaml](./config.yaml).
+See the structure of this configuration file in the [next section](#configuration).
+By default, input files are introduced in `data/input`. **Batch processing is allowed.**

 ### Docker